 Never use dog/cat “spot on” treatments without consulting your vet; they may be dangerous to your bunny.
 The active ingredient Fipronil has been cited as causing deaths in rabbits.
-Equally, permethrin based products used in rabbits can be highly toxic to rabbits.
+Equally, permethrin based products used in rabbits can be highly toxic to cats.

 Effect on humans